jwsi/GalileoCommand/README.md

 - `SEATX` - This cancels all seat reservations for all segments in the PNR.

+- `BAGS` - This adds extra bags for passengers on specific segments in the PNR if purchases cannot be made via ancilliary services.

 ## Issues/Problems

 Please open issues in this repository for any operational issues or bugs experienced with this platform.